 Sure, Bruce Willis’ John McClane doesn’t get a ton of face time with his kids.
 That happens when they live on one coast and you live on the other.
 He doesn’t even get to see them all that much during Die Hard.
 But the whole premise of the movie is that he just wants to spend Christmas with his family.

 Only his plans get derailed when a crew of international thieves shows up and he has to save the day.
 Everything he does, from swinging off the top of Nakatomi Plaza to walking across broken glass, he does because he wants to see his family.
-That’s dedication.
+That’s fatherly dedication.

 Henry Jones—Indiana Jones and the Last Crusade

-Your dad may be pretty cool, but odds are he’s not cooler than Indiana Jones’ father.
+Your dad may be pretty cool, but odds are he’s not cooler than Indiana Jones’s father.
 Not only does James Bond himself, Sean Connery, play Henry Jones Sr., but he gets to hang out with Indy, go on adventures, fight Nazis, travel the world, and find the Holy Grail.

-Admittedly, Liam Neeson’s Bryan Mills hasn’t always been the best father to his daughter, Kim.
+Like many on this list, Liam Neeson’s Bryan Mills hasn’t always been the best father to his daughter, Kim.
 Work took him all around the world for long stretches and he’s not super involved with her life.